Finance, Cybersecurity & Risk Management in the Developing World

 - The cases will be owned and distributed by GBSN and the SWIFT Institute, permission to publish and release will be given on a case by case basis.

 The application period is closed.
-The GBSN Case Method Steering Committee awarded a team from the Chandaria School of Business, USIU-Africa.
+The GBSN Case Method Steering Committee awarded a team of researchers from the Chandaria School of Business, USIU-Africa.

 Small Grant Review Criteria